 The process of developing regulations is called rulemaking.
-The NRC's technical staff usually initiates a proposed rule or a change to a rule because they see a need to do so to protect the public health and safety.
-However, any member of the public may petition the NRC to develop, change, or rescind a rule.
+The NRC initiates a new rule or a change to an existing rule when there is a need to do so to protect the public health and safety.
+Additionally, any member of the public may petition the NRC to develop, change, or rescind a rule.
 The Commission directs staff to begin work on a new rulemaking activity through approval of a staff rulemaking plan.
 Of note, the NRC considers other processes before entering rulemaking (as described in our rulemaking decision guidance tool).
 If rulemaking has been determined to be the best approach, then the NRC proceeds with rulemaking (as shown in our rulemaking approach tool).

 Not all rules are issued for public comment.
 Generally, those excepted from public comment deal with agency organization, procedure, or practice; are interpretive rules (e.g., guidance interpreting current regulations); or are rules for which delaying their publication to receive comments would be contrary to public interest and impracticable.
 (See Section 553, "Rulemaking" of the Administrative Procedures Act.)